• Skip to primary navigation

 ⁉️Frequently Asked Questions

 Matcha and coffee both offer health benefits when consumed in moderation.
 Coffee gives an instant boost of energy, can increase alertness, and reduce tiredness.
 Matcha may boost energy at a slower rate than coffee.
 It's also said that matcha gives fewer caffeine jitters than coffee and is less acidic.
+This article discusses some of the shared benefits of matcha and coffee, as well as their main differences.

 Yes, it does.
 Vanilla helps smooth out the sharpness of the matcha, and also adds a rich, sweet flavor that complements the bitterness.